 In addition, applicants must meet the following requirements:

-- Hold an MD, PhD, or equivalent degree at time of award
+- MD, PhD, or equivalent degree at the time of award

-- Be within 7 years of a faculty appointment in association with a research institution in the United States at the time of application
+- Received an initial faculty appointment within the last 7 years in association with a research institution in the United States at the time of application

 - Have a strong career interest in Oncology Solid Tumors

-- Have a research mentor with extensive experience in the field of Oncology Solid Tumors
+- Have a research mentor with extensive experience in their field (co-mentorship is accepted)

 - Be able to devote at least 30% of professional time to research for the next two years (versus administrative, patient care, or teaching responsibilities)